sreeganb/davidson_algorithm/README.md

 # Davidson algorithm
 Iterative diagonalization methods:
 1) Power iteration
-2) Davidson method
+2) Block Davidson method

-An attempt to implement these methods in python.
+The Block Davidson method ca be used to solve for a number of the lowest or highest few Eigenvalues of a symmetric matrix.